TaylorJadin/batch-create/README.md

 # Batch Create

-Batch create is designed for quickly creating sites and/or usernames or adding users to an existing site in batches by uploading a CSV file.
-Slightly tweaked and updated from the [WPMU Dev Batch Create plugin](https://github.com/wpmudev/batch-create/).
+Create sites and/or users or add users to existing sites by uloading a CSV file.
+Tweaked and updated from the [WPMU Dev Batch Create plugin](https://github.com/wpmudev/batch-create/).

 Differences from the defunct WPMU plugin:
 - This works on modern WordPress and PHP as of writing this (WP 6.1.1 and PHP 8)